• Latest

 Swipe your finger and touch the Airplane Mode icon to turn it on.
 You’ll frequently notice an airplane icon being shown in your status bar.

-4. Minimize Background App and Notification
+4. Minimize Background Apps and Notifications

 Most apps have background operations that run and use battery and data even when you are not interacting with them.